lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

 ## Execução de Código na Função de Propagação Direta

-The `Sequential` class makes model construction easy, allowing us to assemble new architectures without having to define our own class.
-However, not all architectures are simple daisy chains.
-When greater flexibility is required, we will want to define our own blocks.
-For example, we might want to execute
-Python's control flow within the forward propagation function.
-Moreover, we might want to perform arbitrary mathematical operations, not simply relying on predefined neural network layers.

 A classe `Sequential` facilita a construção do modelo, nos permitindo montar novas arquiteturas sem ter que definir nossa própria classe.